scubbo/twitterbot/README.md

 # Twitterbot #

 This script provides an easy way to authenticate a request for an api in python-twitter.
+It is fun.

 ## Dependencies ##